Address your needs in a welcoming and confidential setting

 - Currently or formerly involved with the juvenile justice system

 Counselors use a variety of methods to provide the best possible care including:

 - Short-term psychiatric intervention and referrals to longer-term care when needed

 - Art therapy

 - Crisis intervention

-The first step youth must take to be referred to our counseling services is to become a member of The Door.
-Membership hours are Monday to Thursday, 2:00 p.m. – 5:00 p.m., with extended hours until 7:00 p.m. on Wednesdays.
-Membership is open on Fridays for runaway & homeless youth.
+The first step to engaging in our Counseling program is to become a member of The Door.
+Membership hours are Monday to Friday, 2:00 p.m. – 5:00 p.m., with extended hours until 7:00 p.m. on Wednesdays.

 Once you’re a Door member, you can come to the Counseling Center welcome area to sign up for our services.

 For general questions and scheduling, contact The Counseling Center at 212-941-9090, ext.
 3452.

 - All mental health services at the Door are confidential.
 We do ask that minors obtain caregiver consent for mental health services, though we sometimes make exceptions when treatment is medically necessary and caregiver consent is impossible to obtain.